Budgeting & Forecasting

 Automation and speed

-Without software, an FP&A team or specialist would need to assemble an Excel spreadsheet from scratch (as every company’s financial system is unique).
+Without FP&A software, an FP&A team or specialist would need to assemble an Excel spreadsheet from scratch (as every company’s financial system is unique).

 After that, the data must be manually aggregated and inputted into the modeling spreadsheet - a time-consuming practice that can lead to mistakes.